 It'd be nice if they could post an actual picture of a backscatter scan instead of a full x-ray, but this is still pretty cool.
 I personally wouldn't buy one since I'd rather not be scanned at all than try to make a statement after the fact.....
 [Click here to read the rest of this post]Tags: 4th Amendment, Backscatter Xray, TSA

 I am constantly telling people to lock down their privacy settings because if you keep this stuff visible, this kind of story becomes possible.
 Apparently there was a debt collector that spammed friends and family of a debtor in order to pressure her to pay.

 Also a series of current articles and links about the issue here.

 And finally a story of a pat down that's been resurrected from 2002 by Penn of Penn and Teller.....
 [Click here to read the rest of this post]Tags: Backscatter Xray, Physical Security, TSA

 The TSA has constantly said that photos from the nudie scanners wouldn't be stored so how did we get : this story of nudie scanners where over 35000 photos were stored.
 Whoops.

 To be fair, this wasn't the TSA, but US Marshalls in an Orlando courthouse, but the technology makes it possible.
-If the only thing that stops someone from recording a pic is a ....
+If the only thing that stops someone from recording a pic ....
 [Click here to read the rest of this post]Tags: Backscatter Xray, Physical Security, TSA

 Just make a Privacy Alias and use it for places that want your personal information, but don't really need it.
-Of course, if you use an encrypted file to store passwords, you don't have to make an alias ....
+Of course, if you use an encrypted file to store passwords, you don't have to make ....
 [Click here to read the rest of this post]Tags: Account Hijacking, Challenge Questions, Internet, Yahoo